American Jobs. American Farmers.

 The EPA recognizes the industry’s proven capacity and investments in rural communities.
 Stakeholders are unified in supporting a robust step-change for biomass-based diesel in the 2026-2027 Renewable Volume Obligations (RVO).

-U.S. soybean farmers and processors could lose between $3.2 billion and $7.5 billion in crop value over the next two years if EPA does not completely reallocate recently exempted RFS volumes.
+U.S. soybean farmers and processors could lose between $3.2 billion and $7.5 billion in crop value over the next two years if EPA does not reallocate recently exempted RFS volumes.

 5.25 Billion Ways to Create American Jobs